elixir-lang/elixir-lang.github.com/_posts/2013-08-08-elixir-design-goals.markdown

 ## Summing up

 The goal of this post was to sumarize the language goals: compatibility, productivity and extensibility.
-By being compatibile with the Erlang VM, we are providing developers another toolset for building concurrent, distributed and fault-tolerant systems.
+By being compatible with the Erlang VM, we are providing developers another toolset for building concurrent, distributed and fault-tolerant systems.

 We also hope to have clarified what Elixir brings to the Erlang VM, in particular, meta-programming through macros, polymorphic constructs for extensibility and a data-focused standard library with extensible and consistent APIs for diverse types, including strict and lazy enumeration, unicode handling, a test framework and more.